misonuma/recursum/README.md

 ```

 The other arguments and default parameters are defined in `configure.py`.
-The trained parameters are saved in `model` by default.
+The trained parameters will be saved in `model` by default.

 ### Evaluation